bcgov/moh-iam/keycloak-themes/keycloak-22-themes/README.md

 This theme package is a copy of the [moh-app-realm](https://github.com/bcgov/moh-iam/tree/master/keycloak-themes#moh-app-realm) theme above with the one change being that it does not explicitly exclude any IDPs that start with "bcsc".
 It can be applied on a per client basis for those clients that require BCSC integration but do not have a custom login page (e.g. HCIMWeb).

+# How to Customize

+Please refer to this README for more detailed information on how to build the JAR and edit the themes contained inside.

 # How to Deploy

 In order to add the themes to a Keycloak installation: